 Defective Drugs and Procedures?

 The New England Compounding Center (NECC) is a pharmacy that provides customized medicine for patients.
 These medicines are often not common enough for regular pharmacies to carry in stock.
 Or, the compounding pharmacies can provide the medication cheaper than drug factories.
-Importantly, the FDA does not inspect compounding pharmacies, even though it has the right to inspect drug manufacturing facilities.
-Clearly, there is a great risk of error in compounding facilities.
+Importantly, the FDA does not inspect compounding pharmacies, even though it may inspect drug manufacturing facilities.
+There is a substantial risk of error in compounding facilities.
 NECC has recalled all products created at its Framingham, Massachusetts facility.

 These numbers are changing daily.
 As of October 10, 2012: